daniiki/image-segmentation-scip/README.md

 # Image segmentation using SCIP
-This is the code for an advanced practical, done at the Univerity of Heidelberg in 2017.
+This is the code for an advanced practical, completed at the Univerity of Heidelberg in 2017.

 # Deepndencies
 - [SCIP](http://scip.zib.de), which in turn needs [GMP](https://github.com/daniiki/image-segmentation-scip.git)